 Every anniversary, you and I made plans to visit Kenora.
 But something would come up.
 Finances.
 Time.
 Too tired.
 Then, the second we separate, someone offers you two tickets.
 Tells you people from your current company allegedly will be there.
 You nix any friends who have families – but you ask a girl who has four kids.
 Slow clap, because last I checked, that’s a family.

 And, why not.
 I mean, you’ve been talking to her for a few months.
 News I learned Monday in your confessional text.
 I hope your soul feels lighter.

 Or maybe you two are just friends.
 For real.
-That’s what both of you are telling me.
+That’s what both of you are claiming me.
 Frankly, I don’t care, and that’s besides the point.

 And she gave you an easy out, Murray.

-You admitted Tuesday afternoon that, yes, you could’ve asked her to hold off posting the photos and video to Facebook.
+You admitted Tuesday afternoon – yes – you should’ve asked her to hold off posting the photos and video to Facebook.
 But wait!
 With those photos and videos up, you had the narrative for your 8 kB text message.